solana-foundation/solana-improvement-documents/proposals/0016-simd-application-fees.md

 the same writable account.
 Account authority (i.e owner of the account) can do lamport transfers to recover these fees.
 So instead of fees going to the validator these fees go to the **dapp developers**.
+It will be dapp developer's responsibility to advertise the required application fees to its users.

 Discussion for the issue : <https://github.com/solana-labs/solana/issues/21883>